 Organic cotton is much softer to skin than conventional counterpart and is recommended to people with sensitive and allergic skin.
 Organic cotton is an ultimate fabric for baby clothing because of its gentleness to delicate infant skin.

 It is important to mention that using cotton fabric may reduce respiratory problems because it is resistant to pollen, dirt and dust mites.

 Cotton fiber fabric has the natural ability to prevent bacterial growth.
 Wearing cotton underwear reduces risk of infection.
 Due to its softness, hypoallergenic and antibacterial properties cotton fabric and cotton wool is used in healthcare for many years.
 Also, cotton is used for medical purposes because it is flexible and provides a ready substrate for locking in health-promoting compounds.
 Absorbent cotton is known as surgical cotton, used to absorb fluids.
-Natural organic cotton is ideal for wound dressings.
-Cotton fibers can be sterilized by steam.
+Natural cotton is ideal for wound dressings.
+Cotton can be sterilized by steam.

 Sun protection level of fabric is determined by its weave, color and weight.
 Natural cotton fibers are not chemically stripped of its natural wax and most weaves have typical smoothness and weight that reflects or absorbs light.

 According to Skin Cancer Foundation a white cotton t-shit has an SPF of about 7, but once cotton gets wet an SPF drops down to about 3.
 Also, it was found that white cotton shirts filters slightly more UV than printed colored shits.